 How to Use Coriander Seeds in Cooking

-Coriander seeds are a highly versatile spice used in many cuisines around the world.
+Coriander seeds are a highly versatile spice used in cuisines around the world.
 Their warm, citrusy aroma adds brightness and balance to savoury dishes and spice blends.
 The spice can be used either whole or ground.
 Ground coriander is a key ingredient in many traditional spice blends, including garam masala, baharat and harissa.

 The Different Parts of the Coriander Plant